openenclave/openenclave/reproducible/README.md

 Since the build outputs are measured, producing globally unique names, built versions can be cached.
 By default, there is a global cache at https://cache.nixos.org which contains cached built derivations for the officially released packages.
 It is not necessary to use this cache.
-The cache protocol is simple http get/put protocol, so any url that points to the correct heirarchy can be used.
+The cache protocol is a simple HTTP get/put protocol, so any url that points to the correct heirarchy can be used.
 If no prebuilt version of a package is available at the cache, the package will be built.
 Since the package has a fixed output, there is no difference in output using the cached version or one custom built..